sonofmagic/tailwindcss-mangle/packages/unplugin-tailwindcss-mangle/README.md

 ### 4. Run extract command

-cd to the same directory as `package.son` and `tailwind.config.js`, then run:
+cd to the same directory as `package.json` and `tailwind.config.js`, then run:

 ```sh
 npx tw-patch extract